sibyllwangxxxx/dobby/README.md

 ## Only linked to dobby on Mac Air/Porject
-## not syncing with dobby project on Gitlab/WANGBOT/dobby
+## Not syncing with dobby project on Gitlab/WANGBOT/dobby
+## The Gitlab repo is linked to dobby (packadge) on work laptop (not DaVinci)